-- 35O.
-(1) The following entities or persons may have access to any document or records referred to in section 35N to the extent necessary to administer the provisions of the Convention or this Act-

-- (a) the Central Authority,

-- (b) an authorised officer of the Agency,

-- (c) an accredited body,

-- (d) a Central authority of another Convention country;

-- (e) the Court;

-- (f) the child or the legal representative of the child.

-- (2) The Court may, in the interest of the administration of justice, allow any other person to have access to any document and record referred to in section 35N. - (3) Any person who unlawfully discloses any document or record maintained by the Agency in accordance with section 35N commits an offence and is liable on summary conviction to a fine of five hundred thousand dollars and imprisonment for one year.
+- 35N.
+(1) The following entities or persons may have access to any document or records referred to in section 35M to the extent necessary to administer the provisions of the Convention or this Act- - (a) the Central Authority; - (b) an accredited body; - (c) a central authority of another Convention country; - (d) the Court; - (e) the child or the legal representative of the child. - (2) The Court may, in the interest of the administration of justice, allow any other person to have access to any document and record referred to in section 35M. - (3) Any person who unlawfully discloses any document or record maintained by the Central Authority in accordance with section 35M commits an offence and is liable on summary conviction to a fine of five hundred thousand dollars and imprisonment for one year.